pubmania/pubmania.github.io/docs/posts/2024-08-13-logseq-customisation-for-project-management-teamplate.md

         |#Closed|🔵|
         |#no-go|🚫|

 - Circles with additional colours can be created using the template.
-To do so, press `/.c` and press `enter`.
-This should then put following text on the editor: `{% raw %} {{renderer :template-view, circle-template, :color orange}} {% endraw %}`
+To do so, press `/.c` and press ++enter++.
+This should then put following text on the editor: `{{renderer :template-view, circle-template, :color orange}}`

 - Now just replace `orange` in above with the colour desired.